Miller, Canfield, Paddock and Stone

 Miller Canfield, P.L.C., doing business as Miller, Canfield, Paddock and Stone (founded in 1852), is an American law firm based in Detroit, Michigan.
 In 2014, the firm was ranked 165th largest in the United States in terms of attorney headcount by the National Law Journal.
 It is an international firm with offices and affiliated locations in the United States, Canada, Mexico, China, Poland, Qatar, and Ukraine.

 Miller Canfield's headquarters is located at 150 West Jefferson in Downtown Detroit.

-In 2022, Miller Canfield expands in Ukraine, establishes affiliation with Kyiv-based Dictio Law Firm.
+In 2022, Miller Canfield expanded to Ukraine and established an affiliation with Kyiv-based Dictio Law Firm.